cazyw/shakespeare-quotes/README.md

 For online storage, I went with `mLab` as it can be added as an add-on to Heroku, has a free tier and is a cloud Database-as-a-Service for MongoDB.
 It uses AWS cloud storage.
 Although the free 'sandbox' database should not be used in production, as this is a personal project, I'm using this less-reliable option.
 The `config` file selects the correct database (online, local, test) depending on the `NODE_ENV` setting.

 ### Display

+#### Update

+I'll probably eventually convert the front-end to use templates.
+Whilst it's currently using React, it isn't using best practices and as this project will focus more on back-end structuring and testing and the MVC model, I want to keep my learning of React separate.

+#### Old discussion

 The front-end is using `React`.
 Currently users are able to:
 * submit quotes to be entered into the collection